Vadose zone hydrology, water productivity, soil science, pasture and crop agronomy, climate variability.

 Sean undertakes hydrology research in pasture and crop systems to develop profitable, adaptive and sustainable primary industries in NSW.
 His research outcomes lead to both improved water productivity by maximising returns from the use of rainfall and better natural resource management by maintaining functional and productive agro-ecosystems.

 Sean joined NSW Agriculture in 1997 to conduct research in the Sustainable Grazing Systems project focussing on the impact that grazing management has on the water balance of native pastures.
 Since then, his hydrology research program has made contributions to CRC Salinity, Future Farm Industries CRC and the EverGraze National Program leading to its nomination for a Eureka Prize in 2014.
+More recently, Sean's hydrology research was a key pillar of the MLA program "Increase feedbase production and quality of subtropical grass-based pastures" focussing on hydrology of tropical grasses and tropical legumes.

 Phone: (02) 6763 1244